 Root canals treat the pulp of the tooth, which contains the nerves and soft tissues.
 If bacteria is introduced to the pulp through a crack or chip in the tooth, the pulp can become severely damaged.
-In that case, you need a root canal specialist to remove the diseased pulp to save you from infection, inflammation, and tooth loss.
+In that case, you need a root canal specialist to remove the diseased pulp and save you from infection, inflammation, and tooth loss.

-- Severe tooth pain
+- Severe tooth pain.

-- Bumps on the gums
+- Bumps on the gums.

-- Sensitivity to hot and cold
+- Sensitivity to hot or cold substances.

-- Swelling or tenderness of the gums
+- Swelling or tenderness of the gums.